Our program for Infants sets the pace around the needs and unique

 - We follow a service plan for infants that are provided by the parents so that we can meet each specialize need.

-- We look at the environment form the child’s view and we know that they need a cozy, inviting and stimulating place to grow.
+- We look at the environment from the child’s view and we know that they need a cozy, inviting and stimulating place to grow.

 - We are aware of proper sanitation measures and we follow them consistently and conscientiously.